Antiandrogens in the environment

 Antiandrogens in the environment have become a topic of concern.
 Many industrial chemicals, including phthalates and pesticides, exhibit antiandrogen activity in animal experiments.
 Certain plant species have also been found to produce antiandrogens.
 In animal studies, environmental antiandrogens can harm reproductive organ development in fetuses exposed in utero as well as their offspring.

 Exposure to antiandrogens can occur unintentionally due to natural or anthropogenic compounds in the environment.
 Environmental compounds affecting the endocrine system, termed endocrine disruptors, that antagonistically affect androgen receptors and androgen production can negatively affect animals that come in contact with the compounds as well as their future generations.
-Certain pesticides and insecticides as well as industrial chemicals possess antiandrogen properties.
-Some species of plants produce phytochemicals with antiandrogenic effects.
-Exposure to these environmental antiandrogens has resulted in adverse effects on animals that allude to human health risks.

 Pesticides and insecticides

 Exposure to pesticides with antiandrogen properties has been found to negatively affect laboratory animals.
 Androgens are important in fetal development as well as in pubertal development.
 Exposure during critical periods of development can cause reproductive malformations in males while exposure after birth and before puberty can delay puberty.

 Animal studies with vinclozolin, procymidone, linuron, and the DDT metabolite dichlorodiphenyldichloroethylene (p.p’-DDE) have shown irregular reproductive development due to their function as androgen receptor antagonists that inhibit androgen-activated gene expression.
 Even with low doses of antiandrogenic pesticides, developmental effects such as reduced anogenital distance and induction of areolas were seen in male rats.

 Animal studies show that deformities result in offspring exposed to antiandrogens.
 Male mice can display malformations that resemble the reproductive organs of females as in the case of exposure to vinclozolin or procymidone.
 Exposure to vinclozolin or procymidone in utero feminized male offspring, as seen in abnormalities of anogenital distance, small or absent sex accessory glands, hypospadias, undescended testes, retained nipples, cleft phallus, and presence of a vaginal pouch.
 Male mice exposed before puberty to vinclozolin experienced delayed pubertal development visualized by delayed onset of androgen-dependent preputial separation.

 Ketoconazole is an imidazole derivative is used as a broad-spectrum antifungal agent effective against a variety of fungal infections.
 Although ketoconazole is a relatively weak antiandrogen, high doses side-effects lead to reduced levels of androgens from both the testicles and adrenal glands.

 Phenothrin is an insecticide that also possesses antiandrogen activity and has been associated with a small epidemic of gynecomastia via isolated environmental exposure.